yusen-luan/tp/docs/DeveloperGuide.md

   - Counts number of students updated
 - For each student being marked:
   - Gets current `AttendanceRecord` from the student
+  - If status is `UNMARK`: Calls `AttendanceRecord#unmarkAttendance(week)` to remove the record
-  - Calls `AttendanceRecord#markAttendance(week, status)` to get updated record
+  - Otherwise: Calls `AttendanceRecord#markAttendance(week, status)` to add/update the record
   - Creates new `Person` object with updated attendance record
   - Calls `Model#setPerson()` to replace old person with updated person
-- Returns `CommandResult` with success message
+- Returns `CommandResult` with appropriate success message

 **Step 5.** The model persists the changes:
 - Updated person list triggers storage save